MyInternships.in

 HTML action Attribute

 The action attribute defines the URL that processes a form's data when it is submitted.
+It works hand in hand with the method attribute.

 The action Attribute